 Sunlight is your main source of vitamin D, since your skin produces it when exposed to the sun.
 However, as you get older, your skin gets less efficient at making it.

-If you aren't out in the sun much or if you cover up your skin, either taking a supplement or increasing food sources of vitamin D may be important.
+If you’re not out in the sun much or if you cover up your skin, either taking a supplement or increasing food sources of vitamin D may be important.

 It’s common to gain weight during menopause.

-Gaining excess body fat, especially around the waist, increases your risk of developing diseases such as heart disease and diabetes.
+Gaining excess body fat, especially around the waist, increases the risk of developing diseases such as heart disease and diabetes.

-In addition, your body weight may affect your menopause symptoms.
+In addition, body weight may affect menopause symptoms.

-One study of 17,473 postmenopausal women found that those who lost at least 10 lbs (4.5 kg) of weight or 10% of their body weight over a year were more likely to eliminate hot flashes and night sweats (5).
+One study of 17,473 postmenopausal women found that those who lost at least 10 pounds (4.5 kg) of weight or 10% of their body weight over a year were more likely to eliminate hot flashes and night sweats (

 A diet rich in fruits and vegetables can help prevent a number of menopause symptoms.